- Product Partners

 |Total Carbohydrate||6 g||2%*|

-Other ingredients: beet juice powder (color), natural flavors, silica, potasssium citrate, gum acacia.
+Other ingredients: beet root juice (color), natural flavors, rice hull concentrate, potasssium citrate, gum acacia.

 Fibersol®-2 is a registered trademark of Matsutani America, Inc.